 Shaping and promoting a powerful, authentic employer brand will play a major role in helping you attract the best talent to your organisation, and keep them engaged.
 Key benefits include better quality candidates and hires, higher retention of the right people, reduced recruitment spend, a quicker time to hire, and better productivity and results.

-As we’ve said, it’s actually not about ‘creating’ an employer brand; it’s about shaping it and promoting it.
-In my experience, it always, always, always starts with employer brand research and listening.
+It’s actually not about ‘creating’ an employer brand; it’s about shaping it and promoting it.
+In our experience, it always, always, always starts with employer brand research and listening.
 By engaging your key audiences and researching their views, experiences, expectations and behaviours, you’ll have the insights you need to craft your Employee Value Proposition and the messaging and creative that goes with it.
 Importantly, you’ll also be much better placed to bring that talent offer to life through authentic storytelling.

 Once you have your proposition, you need a plan.
 Create an actionable strategy, execute it and measure your impact.
 For more information on how to achieve this, have a look at the resources in the Insights and Ideas section of our site.

-I actually think that, in Australia, many organisations with great EVP messaging are failing to carry it through into strong execution, creative storytelling and strategic campaigns.
+We actually find that, in Australia, many organisations with great EVP messaging are failing to carry it through into strong execution, creative storytelling and strategic campaigns.
 This obviously represents a huge opportunity for proactive employers who commit to getting this right.